RichardKelley/richardkelley.github.io/about.md

 ---
 layout: page
-title: Contact
+title: About
-description: Ways to reach me.
+description: Overview of me, and contact information.
 ---

 ## Contact Me